ripsnortntear/FishingBuddy/README.md

 1. **Prerequisites**:
    - Honorbuddy installed and configured for WoW Mists of Pandaria.
    - .NET Framework 4.5.1 or compatible.
-   - Access to the FishingBuddy plugin source.
+   - Access to the FishingBuddy bot source.
+(This Repo)

 2. **Install**:
    - Clone or download this repository.